Frequently Asked Questions

 1. When can I apply for a grant?

 The Virginia Environmental Endowment (VEE) accepts grant proposals twice a year, in June and December, for the Virginia Program.
 Beginning in 2018, proposals will be due by December 1 for the Kanawha and Ohio River Valleys Program.
 VEE anticipates receiving proposals beginning in June 2018 for the new James River Water Quality Improvement Program.
 Check the Proposal Submission section of this site for specific application procedures.

 2. What does VEE look for in a grant application?

 VEE is interested in using its resources to make a lasting difference in the environment through the work of our partners.
 Therefore, the application should be consistent with our priorities and have a reasonable chance of producing tangible results such as on-the-ground impacts or policy changes or improvements.
 We encourage collaborations and collective impact and, whenever possible, look for organizations with a demonstrated track record of success.
 We also favor proposals that have cash matches and the potential to leverage continued support from other sources.
-We look for proposals that have statewide significance and that benefit Virginians directly.
+We look for proposals that have regional or statewide significance and that benefit Virginians directly.
 Some additional factors include: need for the project; feasibility and cost; qualifications of the organization and people involved; expectations of specific results that will improve the quality of the environment; ability to be replicated or serve as models.
 Grant funds are not provided for litigation, general support, overhead, indirect costs, capital projects, land purchases, building construction or renovation, endowments or to individuals.